Finite Elements with Switch Detection for Direct Optimal Control of Nonsmooth Systems with Set-Valued Step Functions: Conclusion and outlook

 \section{Conclusion and outlook}

 This paper introduced an extension of the Finite Elements with Switch Detection (FESD)~\cite{Nurkanovic2022} to optimal control and simulation problems with nonsmooth systems with set-valued step functions.
 This formulation covers a broad spectrum of practical problems.
 We show in numerical examples that depending on the switching functions and geometry of the underlying piecewise smooth system it can be computationally more efficient than the formulation in \cite{Nurkanovic2022}.
-In future work, we want to provide a detailed convergence analysis similar to \cite{Nurkanovic2022}.
-Depending on the matrix $S$, the definition of the multipliers $\theta_i$ in Eq.~\eqref{eq:theta_via_step} can contain a multiplication of many terms.
-We aim to derive a \textit{lifting} algorithm, that depending on the sparsity in $S$, introduces intermediate variables and makes \eqref{eq:theta_via_step} less nonlinear.
-Finally, we want to extend FESD to Runge-Kutta schemes that do not contain the right boundary point as a stage point, e.g., Gauss-Legendre methods.
+Several extensions, more numerical benchmarks and a theoretical analysis of the proposed method is available in the journal version of this paper~\cite{Nurkanovic2023c}.